 How do you define success for your sports or recreation assets?
 Is it by the economic impact they’ve had on your city?
 Is success measured by the health and wellness of your citizens?
 Does your sports and recreation assets create new jobs or provide a sense of place for your community?

-Regardless of the success your facility has experienced in the past, optimization is required to stay ahead of competing venues.
-Optimization is also critical for recreation assets serving an evolving community.
 At Sports Facilities Management, our optimization process involves evaluating all aspects of facility operations and, based on our experience with thousands of venues and best practices, making sound recommendations.
 Our team of facility operators, marketing and branding experts, and business development analysts have in depth experience developing, managing, and turning around some of the nation’s most successful sports tourism and recreation center venues.
 They have a keen eye for spotting opportunities for enhancement, whether it’s brand messaging, programming, or human resources.

 When providing insights and recommendations for optimization, the SFM team focuses on 11 areas that are essential to facility operations.
 These include:

 SFM reviews the roles of each person within an organization to determine if they align with industry best practices for facility management.
 This includes determining if there’s a clear organizational structure, description of roles, and an understanding of role accountability in terms of physical and financial outcomes.

 In this area, we review an organization’s process for training and retaining staff members, along with their methods for growing their skillsets.
 Based on observations, experience, and best practices, recommendations are made for procedural enhancements.